 Caches in the core are invalidated automatically at reset deassertion unless the core power mode is initialized to Debug recovery mode.
-See the Power management section in the $Arm^{\text{}}$ DynamIQTM Shared Unit Technical Reference Manual for more information.
+For more information, see the Power management in the $Arm^{\text{}}$ DynamIQ\\ Shared Unit AE Technical Reference Manual.

 - You can enable or disable each cache independently. - Cache lockdown is not supported. - On a cache miss, data for the cache linefill is requested in critical word-first order.